aigolang/Q-A/One or more errors occurred.md

 ##### Step2:
 We need to remove all installed versions of the module then install the latest one.
 But uninstalling the Microsoft Graph module is a little bit complicated, because the Microsoft.Graph.Authentication module is the dependency of other Microsoft.Graph modules.
-We need to uninstall Microsoft.Graph modules except Microsoft.Graph.Authentication module.
+We need to uninstall Microsoft.Graph modules except Microsoft.Graph.Authentication module firstly.

 <b>We need to use this script to re-install the Microsoft.Graph modules.</b>